Night at the Museum: Plot

-Gus and Reginald are captured, while Cecil escapes in a Pony Express stagecoach, and Teddy pushes Sacagawea out of Cecil's path and is sliced in half.
-Larry pursues Cecil into Central Park, stopping him and regaining the tablet, and Teddy finally bonds with Sacagawea as she repairs him.
-Rebecca sees the exhibits returning to the museum and realizes the truth, and Larry introduces her to Sacagawea.
-The next day, McPhee fires Larry after news reports about the night's strange events – such as the Neanderthals leaving cave paintings in the museum's subway station, and Rexy's dinosaur tracks in Central Park – but the publicity boosts museum attendance.
-Larry is rehired, and celebrates that night with Nick and the exhibits.
+Gus and Reginald are captured, while Cecil escapes in a Pony Express stagecoach.
+Theodore pushes Sacagawea out of Cecil's path and is sliced in half but survives, being "made of wax."
+Larry pursues Cecil into Central Park, stopping him and regaining the tablet.
+Theodore bonds with Sacagawea as she repairs him with hot wax.
+Rebecca sees the exhibits returning to the museum.
+She realizes that Larry was telling the truth, and he later introduces her to Sacagawea.
+Theodore remarks that he is proud of Larry's work along with Nick.
+Larry laments that he was not able to save everyone, believing that Jedediah and Octavius were both killed after the latter crashed his radio-controlled car, and is surprised when they return alive and well.

-During the end credits, Cecil, Gus and Reginald are forced to work as museum janitors as punishment for their crimes.
+The next day, McPhee attempts to fire Larry after news reports about the night's strange events—such as The Neanderthals leaving cave paintings in the museum's subway station, and Rexy's dinosaur tracks in Central Park—but the publicity boosts museum attendance.
+Larry is rehired, goes to Nick's school's next career day and celebrates that night with a party, with Nick, Rebecca and the exhibits in attendance.
+Cecil, Gus and Reginald, rather than being turned in to the police by Larry, are forced to work as museum janitors as punishment for their crimes, and they clean up after the party.